 Our Walking Away from Diabetes program is designed specifically for people with pre-diabetes.
 This is just one of several healthy lifestyle and diabetes prevention programs that we run.

-You can also contact our Diabetes Information and Advice Line to have all of your diabetes questions answered by a qualified professional.
+You can also contact our Diabetes WA Helpline to have all of your diabetes questions answered by a qualified professional.

 We also have a resource library – full of factsheets, ebooks and multicultural resources – at your disposal.